-59. In proceedings before the RAC, a stay of execution of the administrative decision complained of is not automatic, but may be granted if requested (see Sardinas Albo, cited above).
-However, where - as in the applicant's case - deportation has been ordered under the terms of Legislative Decree no. 144 of 2005, appeals to the RAC or the Consiglio di Stato cannot stay enforcement of the deportation order (Article 4 §§ 4 and 4 bis of the Legislative Decree).
+59. In proceedings before the RAC a stay of execution of the administrative decision complained of is not automatic, but may be granted if requested (see Sardinas Albo, previously cited decision).
+However, where - as in the applicant's case - deportation has been ordered under the terms of Legislative Decree no. 144 of 2005, appeals to the RAC or the Consiglio di Stato cannot stay enforcement of the deportation order (Article 4 §§ 4 and 4bis of the Legislative Decree).